SachinSaligram/alexa-scrum-bot/Alexa-Deploy/DEPLOY.md

 ![img](https://github.ncsu.edu/rmuddur/Scrumster/blob/master/Alexa-Deploy/se9.PNG)

-**Edge Cases** - Edge cases for use-case 1 would be providing invalid Task-ID or status , to which bot would respond saying that it is an invalid input.
+**Edge Cases** - Edge cases for use-case 1 would be providing invalid Task-ID or status, to which our Bot would respond saying that it is an invalid input.
 Sample response for invalid status -
 ![img](https://github.ncsu.edu/rmuddur/Scrumster/blob/master/Alexa-Deploy/se11.PNG)